monday-sun/humans.build.software/dev-blog/_posts/2025-04-14-mondays-weekly-notes.md

   - Plan → Act → Plan loop is effective at keeping the Cursor Agent from running away
   - Memory bank too rigid for evolving work, not team-friendly yet
   - Local review flow works but not yet integrated with GitHub
+    - Tried [`ai-code-review-action`](https://github.com/marketplace/actions/ai-code-review-action) for GitHub PR reviews
+      - It surfaced useful feedback, but added too many granular comments
+      - I had to manually re-feed its notes into Cursor, which broke the flow
+      - Still looking for a smoother way to bridge GitHub and Cursor-based reviews
     - Considering GitHub MCP Server for bridging GitHub reviews with Cursor + LLM context

 ---